mbheinen/bpa-ipf-tsp/docs/basic/record_formats.rst

 Reactive constraints are not allowed for this type of bus.
 If reactive limits are entered in the ``Q MAX`` and ``Q MIN`` fields, they will be ignored.

 Since this bus type has its voltage maintained by a generator bus, a ``V HOLD`` entry is strongly recommended on the bus record.
 However, if that field is blank, the global default limits apply, in effect, using ``VMAX`` for the ``VHOLD``.
-See ??
+See :ref:`voltage-limits-and-starting-voltages` for details on global limits.

 .. figure:: ../img/BC_Subtype_Format.png